top of page

 While sinkholes are a geological phenomenon, their sudden occurrence can be alarming and dangerous.
 It is not "normal" for the ground to collapse without warning, but it is a recognized risk in certain areas, especially those with soluble rock formations.
 Urban areas with extensive underground infrastructure are also susceptible, as aging pipes or tunnels can weaken the ground above.

-A recent and tragic example of a sinkhole occurred in Kuala Lumpur, Malaysia (23 Aug 2024), highlighting the unpredictability and danger of these events.
+Another tragic example of a sinkhole occurred in Kuala Lumpur, Malaysia (23 Aug 2024), highlighting the unpredictability and danger of these events.
 An Indian woman was walking on a pavement in the city when, without warning, the ground beneath her feet gave way.
 The pavement collapsed, and she was swallowed by the sinkhole.
 Rescue efforts are still underway, with emergency teams working to locate and save the woman.
 This incident underscores the sudden and unpredictable nature of sinkholes and the importance of monitoring and maintaining urban infrastructure to prevent such occurrences.

 drain collapse after sinkhole incident in Malaysia